• Skip to primary navigation

 Did you make this recipe?
 I'd love to hear about it!
 If you loved this recipe, please comment and leave a 5-star🌟 rating below.
 You can also follow us on instagram and subscribe to our newsletter to get our latest recipes.

-How to make Talbina - Healthy Barley Porridge - Talbina is a Prophetic breakfast recommended by the beloved Prophet Muhammad Saw.
-This simple dish is a nutritious porridge made from ground barley and it has numerous health benefits.
+Talbina - Healthy Barley Porridge (Prophetic Recipe) - Talbina is a Prophetic breakfast recommended by the beloved Prophet Muhammad Saw ﷺ.
+This simple dish is a nutritious porridge made from ground Barley and it may have numerous health benefits.
+5 minute Talbina is nutritious, filling and delicious and is made in 2 easy steps!

 Ingredients